The Namur NE43 is a recommendation which gives a guideline how a sensor fault can be indicated to a control system by means of the 4-20mA signal.

-A sensor fault is signalled by extending the range of the 4-20mA signal.
-When the current is below 3,6 mA or above 21 mA this is interpreted as a sensor fault.
+A sensor fault is signaled by extending the range of the 4-20mA signal.
+When the loop current is below 3,6 mA or above 21 mA this is interpreted as a sensor fault.
 In order to avoid false alarms, the signal shall be present for at least 4 seconds before it is interpreted as sensor fault.

 Advantage of Namur NE43

 A process control system such as a PLC or DCS system can identify faulty sensors, and production can be adjusted or stopped to avoid production loss or off-spec product.
 Also an maintenance technician can automatically be notified to repair or replace the broken transmitter.